Wife, Mother, and Foundress of the Sisters of Charity – (1774-1821)

 + At the age of nineteen, she married William Seton and the couple had five children.
 Following the loss of their fortune and the death of her husband, Elizabeth was received into the Catholic Church in 1803.

-+ Having been abandoned by family and friends because of her conversion, a priest in Baltimore invited her to establish a school for girls in that city.
++ Abandoned by family and friends because of her conversion, a priest in Baltimore invited her to establish a school for girls in that city.
 The school was officially opened in 1808 and immediately flourished.

 + Gathering together a group of like-minded women, Elizabeth and her companions made religious vows in 1809.
 The community eventually moved to Emmitsburg, Maryland, and, in time, they became known as the Sisters of Charity of St. Joseph.